Bruce Daisley Keynote Speaker

 Bruce Daisley's Biography

-Bruce Daisley is a keynote speaker and a best-selling author .
-He was formerly the EMEA Vice President for Twitter, the organisation’s most senior employees outside the US, stepping down after eight years in early 2020 to pursue his career as a consultant on workplace culture.
-Bruce Daisley is a highly engaging, inspiring and charismatic speaker with Chartwell Speakers.
+Bruce Daisley is a highly engaging, inspiring and charismatic keynote speaker and a best-selling author .
+He was the EMEA Vice President for Twitter, the organisation’s most senior employee outside the US, stepping down after eight years in early 2020 to pursue his career as a consultant on workplace culture.

-His book “The Joy of Work” (Penguin Random House) – on improving work culture – was the bestselling business hardback of 2019 and came runner-up as CMI Management Book of the Year.
-It has gone on to be translated into 15 international editions and has been featured in the Wall Street Journal, Harvard Business Review and the Washington Post.
-His Audible Original audiobook on remote working ‘No Office Required’ was Audible’s pick of the month in February 2021.
+Bruce’s book “The Joy of Work” (Penguin Random House) – on improving workplace culture – was the bestselling business hardback of 2019 and came runner-up as CMI Management Book of the Year.
+It has been translated into 15 international editions and has been featured in the Wall Street Journal, Harvard Business Review and the Washington Post.
+His original audio book on remote working ‘No Office Required’ was Audible’s pick of the month in February 2021.

-Penguin Books are publishing his second book, about the mistakes we make thinking about resilience in early 2022.
-Daisley’s book is eye-opening on the shortcoming of talking about resilience and goes deep into groundbreaking research that explains how we can better demonstrate the strength.
+In 2022, Penguin Books will publish his second book about the mistakes we make thinking about resilience.
+Daisley’s book is eye-opening on the shortcoming of talking about resilience and goes deep into groundbreaking research that explains how we can better demonstrate that strength.

 Bruce Daisley is one of our most highly-rated speakers, often winning praise for his entertaining, engaging style.
 Having had a front seat in the creation of both Twitter and YouTube he readily shares captivating stories of the challenges of creating – and policing – such rich and complex platforms.